-The Distinguished Lecturers have agreed to make themselves available on an expenses-only basis; no honorarium is required.
-The Society provides up to $400 toward speaker travel to give lectures.
+Distinguished Lecturers make their visits available on an expenses-only basis; no honorarium is required.
+The Society provides up to $400 per visit toward a speaker’s travel to give lectures.
 The host institution is expected to cover on-site expenses, including meals and lodging.
-Travel support is currently available on a first-come, first served basis, but this process may be amended if demand is high.
+Limited funds are made available per calendar year, so it is recommended that interested hosts submit a request at least 4 months in advance.
 To request a speaker, contact that individual directly using the information below.

 on Evolution and Society

 University of North Carolina at Wilmington